January 29, 2024

-With the October 7, 2023, Hamas massacre that left over 1,210 Israelis and foreign nationals dead and 137 are held hostage, there have been renewed attempts to rewrite history and assert that Jews are “foreign occupiers” with no ties to the land of Israel.
+With the October 7, 2023, Hamas massacre with now 1,200 Israelis and foreign nationals reported dead and 132 still held hostage, there have been renewed attempts to rewrite history and assert that Jews are “foreign occupiers” with no ties to the land of Israel.

 Among the lies being spread is an effort to undermine Israel’s legitimacy by accusing it of being a settler-colonial state.
 Those spreading this lie argue that Jews have no historical connection to the land of Israel and that Zionists - those who support the right of Jewish self-determination and national homeland in the land of Israel - came to colonize the land, taking it from the Palestinians beginning in the late nineteenth century.
 However, this claim ignores the thousands of years of deep connection between the Jewish people and the Land of Israel.